Form I-824 Explained | Filing Tips, Fees & Processing Time

 Did you lose or misplace an approval notice from USCIS?
-While your first reaction might be to panic, there is a way to still satisfy your immigration case requirements by filing Form I-824, Application for Action on an Approved Application or Petition.
+While your first reaction might be to panic, you can still satisfy your immigration case requirements by filing Form I-824, Application for Action on an Approved Application or Petition.
 The fundamental purpose of Form I-824 is to request “further action on a previously approved application or petition” from U.S. Citizenship and Immigration Services or U.S. Customs and Border Protection (CBP).
-This form is not for those whose previous approval is revoked or expired.
+This form is not for those whose previous approval has been revoked or expired.
 You also should not use this form to verify the status of a pending petition or application.
 We will explore additional instances in which filing Form I-824 is the best move later on in this post.
 Schedule a consultation to get started with the immigration forms necessary for your case!

 Increase Your Chances of a Family-Based Green Card Approval with VisaNation